-The Review of Academic Programs (Academic Effectiveness and Efficiency) Task Force, meeting since July, determined metrics and distributed central data to departments/programs for review, solicited additional qualitative info from departments/programs, and is currently preparing program, college and university-level recommendations.
+Progress made: The Review of Academic Programs (Academic Effectiveness and Efficiency) Task Force, meeting since July, determined metrics and distributed central data to departments/programs for review, solicited additional qualitative info from departments/programs, and is currently preparing program, college and university-level recommendations.
 Preliminary task force results were presented to the Board of Governors in April 2012.

 Improve processes for providing support to the research enterprise.